Title 23

 (2) A quorum of the body is participating, either in person or by the use of remote videoconferencing technology;

-(3) A member of the board who participates in a meeting of the board remotely shall be considered present for purposes of a quorum and voting;
+(3) A voting director who participates in a meeting of the board remotely shall be considered present for purposes of a quorum and voting;

 (4) If videoconferencing is used to conduct a meeting, the public notice for the meeting shall inform the public that videoconferencing will be used and include instructions on how the public can access the virtual meeting; and